Plasma cell vulvitis - Anogenital in

 The etiology is unknown but is thought to be related to viral elements, trauma, and/or chronic irritation.
 The condition tends to be diagnosed in postmenopausal patients.

-Patients can present with long-standing complaints of mild itching and/or burning of the vulva.
-Symptoms may coincide with dyspareunia, but not always.
-Often patients just report a specific area of the vulva that is uncomfortable or annoying.
+Patients can present with long-standing complaints of mild itching, pain, burning, and/or bleeding of the vulva.
+Symptoms may coincide with intercourse.
+Often, patients report just that a specific area of the vulva is uncomfortable or annoying.
 Many patients will be asymptomatic and unaware of any issues.

 N76.3 – Subacute and chronic vulvitis